jlbelanger/mendrek-api/README.md

 pm2 start start.js --name mendrek-api
 ```

-For subsequent deploys, push changes to master, then run the following on the server:
+For subsequent deploys, push changes to the main branch, then run the following on the server:

 ``` bash
 cd mendrek-api